loginom/loginom-help-en-omegat/data/processors/programming/java-script/output-table.md

 **ClearColumns()**

-It does not have arguments. Метод очищает список столбцов.
+It does not have arguments.
+The method clears the column list.

 %/spoiler%